janjanmedinaaa/MovieBrowser/README.md

 2. **Details Screen**
     - The Details screen also listens for changes in the Favorites list, so that when the user adds/removes the movie in the Favorites, the UI will update accordingly.
     - The Details screen also retrieves its movie from the database, looking up the `currentlyDisplayed` item in the Cache Movies table.
     - On Start, in case the Cache Movies list is not empty, and there is atleast one `currentlyDisplayed` row that is **true**, it should automatically restart from the Details Screen.
+(Not implemented yet)
     - Updating the **Favorite** status of a movie item should also update in the Home Screen list.